chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Model Parameters
 ~~~~~~~~~~~~~~~~
-Model parameters are the same as in the DEM simulation, but we do not use any strategies for enhanced performance such as load balancing or adaptive sparse contacts.
+Model parameters are the same as in the DEM simulation, but we do not use any strategies for performance enhancement, such as load balancing or adaptive sparse contacts.

 .. code-block:: text